 Name of student

 Address, including email

 Telephone number

 Date/place of birth

 Major/fields of study

-Participation in officially recognized activities and
+Participation in officially recognized activities and sports

-sports

 Height/weight of athletic team members

 Dates of attendance

 Degrees and awards received

 Most recent educational institution attended

 Photographs

-Photographs and directory information will be released to inquiring individuals or agencies unless students sign a "Do Not Release Directory Information" form in the Admissions and Records Office during the first two weeks of the semester.
+At the discretion of the College, photographs and directory information may be released to inquiring individuals or agencies unless students sign a "Do Not Release Directory Information" form in the Admissions and Records Office during the first two weeks of the semester.
 THIS FORM MUST BE RESUBMITTED ANNUALLY.
 FERPA established rules stating that some personnel and agencies may have access to students' "educational records" without written consent of the students.
 Bishop State Community College will disclose information from a student's educational record only with the written consent of the student except: